Please take off your hat for the threshold guardians just doing their jobs

 But the accommodations model requires us to disclose our disabilities, it requires us to explain, to give up secrets we might not want to share.
 The accommodations model depends on invasions of privacy to work.

-2 thoughts on “Please take off your hat for the threshold guardians just doing their jobs”
+2 responses to “Please take off your hat for the threshold guardians just doing their jobs”